ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#int">Int</a>!</td>
 <td>

-The currently available balance for the user's account, in PDT credits.
+The currently available balance for the user's account, in daptic credits.

 </td>
 </tr>